Vincesich/ReactNativeApp/README.md

 The `UserComponent.tsx` file is a React component responsible for fetching and displaying user data based on a given user ID.
 It utilizes the `useQuery` hook from `react-query` to fetch user data asynchronously from an API endpoint defined in `userApi.ts`.
 Once the data is fetched, it renders the user's information such as ID, name, email, and phone number.

+## Store Configuration (store.ts)

+The `store.ts` file configures the Redux store using Redux Toolkit's `configureStore` function.
+It combines reducers using the reducer configuration option and exports the RootState type.

+## User API (userApi.ts)

+The `userApi.ts` file contains functions for fetching user data from a backend server.
+The `fetchUserById` function makes a fetch request to the backend server to retrieve user data based on a given user ID.

+## User Slice (userSlice.ts)

+The `userSlice.ts` file defines a Redux slice for managing user state.
+It includes actions for fetching user data asynchronously using Redux Toolkit's `createAsyncThunk` function.
+The slice also includes a reducer and selectors for accessing user data in the Redux store.

+## Built With

 ## Built With

 - [React Native](https://reactnative.dev/) - A JavaScript framework for building native mobile apps using React.